Multidimensional Manhattan Preferences: Abstract

 \section{Abstract}

-A preference profile with $m$~alternatives and $n$~voters is \dManhattan (resp.\ \dEuclid) if both the alternatives and the voters can be placed into the $d$-dimensional space such that between each pair of alternatives, every voter prefers the one which has a shorter Manhattan (resp.\ Euclidean) distance to the voter.
-Following Bogomolnaia and Laslier~[Journal of Mathematical Economics, 2007] and Chen and Grottke [Social Choice and Welfare, 2021] who look at \dEuclid{} preference profiles, we study which preference profiles are \dManhattan{} depending on the values~$m$ and $n$.
+A preference profile (i.e., a collection of linear preference orders of the voters over a set of alternatives) with $m$~alternatives and $n$~voters is \dManhattan (resp.\ \dEuclid) if both the alternatives and the voters can be placed into a $d$-dimensional space such that between each pair of alternatives, every voter prefers the one which has a shorter Manhattan (resp.\ Euclidean) distance to the voter.

-First, we show that each preference profile with $m$ alternatives and $n$ voters is \dManhattan{} whenever $d \ge \min(n, m-1)$.
-Second, for $d=2$, we show that the smallest non $d$-Manhattan preference profile has either three voters and six alternatives, or four voters and five alternatives, or five voters and four alternatives.
-This is more complex than the case with \dEuclid{} preferences~(see [Bogomolnaia and Laslier, 2007] and [Bulteau and Chen, 2020]).
+We study how \dManhattan preference profiles depend on the values~$m$ and $n$.
+First, we provide explicit constructions to show that each preference profile with $m$ alternatives and $n$ voters is \dManhattan{} whenever $d \ge \min(n, m-1)$.
+We further extend this positive result for other $p$-norms with $p \in \mathds{R}_{\geq 1} \cup \{\infty\}$.

+Second, for $d=2$, we develop \emph{forbidden substructures}---preference patterns among small sets of voters that constrain any \dManhattan[2] embedding---and use them to show that the smallest non-\dManhattan[2] preference profile has either $3$ voters and $6$ alternatives, or $4$ voters and $5$ alternatives, or $5$ voters and $4$ alternatives.
+This is more complex than the case with \dEuclid{} preferences~(see (Bogomolnaia and Laslier, 2007) and (Bulteau and Chen, 2022)).

+We also show that \dManhattan{} preferences imply $2^{d-1}$-dimensional single-peakedness, while \dManhattanness[2] is incomparable with single-peakedness and single-crossingness.